theozsnowman/nura24/README.md

 - **Help Desk**: Support Tickets, Knowledge Base, FAQ manager, Contact Page Manager
 - **Email Marketing**: Create email campaigns and send bulk emails to customers

-Nura24 Suite is build using latest version of Laravel Framework, making it the best alternative for developers.
-Responsive templates are build using Bootstrap framework.
+Nura24 Suite is build using latest version of **Laravel Framework**, making it the best alternative for developers.
+Responsive templates are build using **Bootstrap Framework**.

 Nura24 follows the best development practices, code is optimised for SEO, security and performance.

-With Nura24 Suite you can create a full multilingual website (make translations and add different content for each language ).
+With Nura24 Suite you can create a **full multilingual website** (make translations and add different content for each language ).

 ## Learning Laravel